Johanna Eidmann

 Background

 I spent my college years exploring the geology of the Berkshires at Williams College in Western Massachusetts.
 However, I also managed to explore Geology across the world, taking part in a field course that traveled across the United States (a camping roadtrip from Pennsylvania to Montana), studying abroad at ETH Zurich in Switzerland, and performing undergrad thesis research in Svalbard, Norway (funded through the NSF/REU and Keck Consortium).
+My passion for geology has always been rooted in a concern for and interest in the environment.
+In addition to geology, I majored in Environmental Policy, as I believe that a better understanding of U.S. and international policies is necessary to make effective changes to environmental issues.

 In 2016 I moved to Fort Collins to pursue my M.S. degree at Colorado State University.
 During my degree, I worked alongside the City of Longmont to better inform them of the post-flood sediment dynamics of their drinking water reservoir.
 My research allowed them to understand how snowmelt affected sediment input to the reservoir, and how reservoir management activities impacted this sediment remobilization within the reservoir.